We listen first, always, and gather extensive feedback and input from children.

 Repayments of co-op loans from villagers go back into the co-ops, so they can expand their memberships to other impoverished families caring for vulnerable children.
 In addition to becoming the key to economic security for families, these co-ops are expected to divert some of their profits to provide a long-term source of support for the MVC Committees.
 In these ways, the MVC Committees and co-ops are interdependent and reinforcing.

-Small business training and start-up capital grants are provided to spark new business endeavors.
+Small business training and micro-loans are provided to spark new business endeavors.

 In addition to the core MVC Committees and cooperative businesses, Africa Bridge facilitates the creation of small village micro-lending groups.
 These associations provide a needed source for short-term credit in villages that have no banks, with terms set by the association.
 Villagers use these new opportunities to borrow for emergencies, to help pay for children’s schooling, and to start new small businesses.
 These borrowing opportunities also help build banking and business know-how.